Naiqqqqq/MiniProjectSC1015-StudentPerformance/README.md

 [Machine Learning](https://github.com/Naiqqqqq/MiniProjectSC1015-StudentPerformance/blob/main/Data%20Sets/Jupyter%20Notebooks/MachineLearning.ipynb)

 ### Conclusion
-- Overall, as a solution, parents or teachers can predict their student or child’s results and also see which areas are affecting their grades.
+- Overall, as a solution, parents or teachers can predict their student or child’s results and also see which factors are affecting their grades.
 Thereafter, they can help them to achieve better grades.
 ###### Data Driven Insights
 Top three variables that are affecting a student’s grades:
 1. Failures